AlacrisIO/legicash-facts/dsl.md

 ## Smart Contract Extraction (V1)

-We don't want to write the checking of Merkle proofs manually.
+We don't want to write the checking of Merkle proofs manually: it's a tedious and error-prone task.
-What we will provide is a way to automatically "lift" a program `A->B` into a "program with proof" `A*proof_of_A -> B*proof_of_B`, where this `*` is a dependent product and the proofs are Merkle proofs that can be verified by a smart contract, itself generated from the type description.
+Instead, we will provide is a way to automatically "lift" a program `A->B` into a "program with proof" `A*proof_of_A -> B*proof_of_B`, where this `*` is a dependent product and the proofs are Merkle proofs that can be verified by a smart contract, itself generated from the type description.